-The City is installing cycle tracks on Steeprock Drive, bike lanes on Whitehorse Road and Rimrock Road and on-street shared lane markings on several streets in the Bathurst Manor area in 2024 and 2025.
+The City has installed cycle tracks on Steeprock Drive, bicycle lanes on Whitehorse Road and Rimrock Road, and on-street shared lane markings on several streets in the Bathurst Manor area.
 These changes are part of a plan to improve road safety and build connected cycling routes from Bathurst Street to the Finch Hydro Corridor.
-City Council approved the project in June 2024 (IE.14.4).
-Installation is planned to begin on August 11, 2025, weather permitting.
+City Council approved the project in June 2024 (IE.14.4) and the project was installed between August and September 2024.

 August 2024: Starting August 11, 2024 weather permitting, the City will begin installing cycle tracks on Steeprock Drive and painted bicycle lanes on Whitehorse Road and Rimrock Road.
 View the installation notice.